AirmanKolberg/financeApp/README.md

 # Update, 3Dec2020
 It's been a while since I've worked on this app, but I've decided that, alongside practicing pen testing, this app will be my primary focus.
 I've made the main menu into a function, rather than having it clutter up the main.py file.
 More to come in the near-future!

+# Update, 31Dec2020
+Happy New Year, all!
+I've been taking some time working on a stock trading app, which I am now slowly integrating into the Financial Framework.
+More updates to come, but you'll have to wait until next year!  😉